yafitrizauhair/cserm/README.md

 ## ⭐ Support

-If you find this project helpful, consider giving it a ⭐ on GitHub and contributing to its development!
+If you find this project helpful:

+* ⭐ Star this repository
+* 🍴 Contribute to development